 Kuldeepkumar Gupta, PhD.
 Kuldeep is a postdoc in the lab.
 He obtained his B.Sc. in Biotechnology from University of Mumbai, India in 2008.
 Subsequently, he joined Indian Institute of Science (IISc), Bangalore,India for an Integrated Masters and Ph.D. program in the Division of Biological Sciences.
 In IISc, he worked with Prof. Dipankar Chatterji at the Molecular Biophysics Unit.
 During his doctoral studies, he studied the regulation of biofilm formation, antibiotic resistance, cell shape and cell division by nucleotide second messengers (p)ppGpp and c-di-GMP in Mycobacterium smegmatis.
 He is intrigued by the phenotypic heterogeneity exhibited by bacteria which is one the underlying causes of antibiotic resistance shown by bacteria.
 In the Rego lab, he is currently exploring the mechanisms governing the bacterial phenotypic heterogeneity using mycobacteria as the model system.

 Celena Gwin, Graduate Student.
-Celena earned her Bachelor’s degree at Hofstra University.
-There, she spent time training under Nathan Rigel to learn about bacterial genetics and protein sorting and secretion in the outer membrane of gram negative bacteria.
+Celena earned their Bachelor’s degree at Hofstra University.
+There, they spent time training under Nathan Rigel to learn about bacterial genetics and protein sorting and secretion in the outer membrane of gram negative bacteria.
 Currently, she is a graduate student in the Microbial Pathogenesis department hoping to learn about the fascinating aspects of asymmetrical cell division in mycobacteria.

 Yao Lu, Graduate Student.
 Yao obtained her Bachelor’s degree at Tsinghua University in Beijing, China.
 During undergrad she worked in Dr. Gong Cheng’s lab on how Dengue virus tackles and evades the immune responses of mosquitoes.
 Upon joining the Microbiology PhD program at Yale, Yao discovered the charm of bacteriology and microscopy (Yay!) and is now very excited to explore the single cell biology of mycobacteria using (and maybe developing) a variety of microscopy techniques.